cleankod/currency-rate-converter/README.md

 Also, value-objects are responsible for a little more than just plain data holding.

 # To do
+* Rounding when calculating the amount.
+* Simple value object serialization (to avoid `value` nested field in JSON).
+See #10 as a starting point.
+* Move parameter-specific logic outside the controller.
+* Better error handling, especially of potential errors from NBP API.
+* Caching the NBP API results.
 * Circuit-breaker for the NBP API client.
-* Caching the NBP API results.
-* Better error handling, especially of potential errors from NBP API.
 * Better logging with traceability.
-* Replace exceptions with `Result` which improves the overall methods API readability and forces error handling.
+* Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
-* Move parameter-specific logic outside the controller.
-* Rounding when calculating the amount.
 * Auto generating REST API docs.
 * CI.
 * Integration tests with the real NBP API.
-* Simple value object serialization (to avoid `value` nested field in JSON).